Ogweno/paper-yadkin-swat-study/README.md

 **Title of Dataset**<br>
 "paper-yadkin-swat-study"

-**Dataset Contact Information**<br>
+**Dataset & Repo Contact Information**<br>
-Name: Sheila Saia
+Name: Sheila Saia<br>
-Institution: United States Forest Service, Center for Integrated Forest Science
+Institution: United States Forest Service, Center for Integrated Forest Science<br>
-Address: NC State University, Partners 2, 840 Main Campus Drive, Raleigh, NC 27606
+Address: NC State University, Partners 2, 840 Main Campus Drive, Raleigh, NC 27606<br>
 Email: ssaia at ncsu dot edu

-**Contact Information**<br>
+**Study Contact Information**<br>
-Name: Kelly Suttles
+Name: Kelly Suttles<br>
-Institution: United States Forest Service, Center for Integrated Forest Science
+Institution: United States Forest Service, Center for Integrated Forest Science<br>
-Address: NC State University, Partners 2, 840 Main Campus Drive, Raleigh, NC 27606
+Address: NC State University, Partners 2, 840 Main Campus Drive, Raleigh, NC 27606<br>
 Email: ksuttle at ncsu dot edu

 **Date of data collection**<br>
-SWAT model outputs were generated in XXXX.
+SWAT model outputs were generated in 2016.
 United States Forest Service landuse predictions were generated in 2015.
 All other data originated from publically available sites as described in the associated paper.

 **Geographic location of data collection**<br>
 All data is associated with the Upper Yadkin-Pee Dee Watershed in Western North Carolina, USA.

 **Information about funding sources that supported the collection of the data**<br>
-Kelly Suttles and Sheila Saia were supported by funding through Oak Ridge Institute for Science and Education (ORISE).
+Kelly Suttles and Sheila Saia were supported by funding through the Oak Ridge Institute for Science and Education (ORISE).

 ## Sharing & Access Information ##

 **Licenses/restrictions placed on the data**<br>
 Please use and distribute according to CC-BY v4.0.
-For a human readible version of this license visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/) .
+For a human readible version of this license visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).

 **Links to publications that cite or use the data**<br>
 As of 20180625 there are no other publications that cite or use these data.